Skip to main content

 ย ย AND qp.[sql]
 LIKE '%''race''%'s

 Standard CJ exports and filters precisely record the field they reference.
-We can join all the way back to the [lookup.field] table:
+We can join all the way back to the [lookup.field] table.
+This example returns all CJ queries utilizing a particular field:

 SELECT *